-Since 2016, Eurizon Capital Company has been a member of the International Corporate Governance Network (ICGN) - the international association promoting global standards of corporate governance and engagement with investee issuers, with the aim of creating long-term value, contributing to the sustainability of economies, society and the environment.
+Since 2016, the Parent Company Eurizon Capital SGR S.p.A. has been a member of the International Corporate Governance Network (ICGN) - the international association promoting global standards of corporate governance and engagement with investee issuers, with the aim of creating long-term value, contributing to the sustainability of economies, society and the environment.